 According to the U.S. Department of Veterans Affairs, PTSD is no longer seen as an anxiety disorder.
 This was an important change in the DSM-5.
 PTSD is now in a new category, Trauma- and Stressor-Related Disorders.
-PTSD is sometimes associated with other mood states like depression as well as with angry or reckless behavior.
+The condition is sometimes associated with other mood states like depression as well as with angry or reckless behavior.

 A PTSD Summary – Key Points to Remember:

 Here are five major points to keep in mind in order to understand how PTSD can develop and be successfully treated.

 - Post-traumatic stress disorder is a mental health condition in which a person has experienced a traumatic event that causes long-term stress.

 - PTSD may be triggered by a traumatic event that happened to the person, someone close to them or even something they witnessed.

 - PTSD can occur in both children and adults.
 The person may have flashbacks, stay away from stressful situations or withdraw emotionally.

 - Diagnosis is made by an experienced healthcare provider when the symptoms last longer than 1 month.